 For parents, the excitement of having a first-time driver in the house is usually tempered with worry.
-With little driving experience and raging hormones, immature drivers are at a higher risk for accidents.
+With little driving experience, immature drivers are at a higher risk for accidents.
 Of course, safety concern is uppermost in most parents' minds but other stressors—like the high cost of insuring your new driver and the financial liability implications of a teen driving mishap—can be reduced with these steps.

 Your agent or rep can clearly explain the costs involved in insuring a teenage driver.
 The good news is, as your teenager gets older, insurance rates will drop—providing he or she has a good driving record.
 Therefore…

 From the outset, it's important to talk to your kid about the relationship between driving a car and the attendant responsibilities, including insurance costs.
 Explain and reinforce driving safety tips and the serious consequences of driving infractions or accidents, including increasing the cost of insurance.